Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 15, 1889, Image 6

 a magazine for young people, St. Nicholas is ful

-thought for older folks.
-Those interested in
+thought for older folks. ose interested in

-“Foot-ball”; “Jack Rabbit hunting in the
+“Feot-ball”; “Jack Rabbit hunting in the

-west ;” the boyish quarrel between “Cromwell
+| west ;” the boyish quarrel between “Cromwell

-and the little Prince whose death warrant he
+whose death warrant he

-signed in later years,” or who love good stories
+or who love good stories

-iustrations that delight and satisfy, will tind
+Hlustrations that delight and satisfy, will find

 in the perusal of the November St. Nicholas, a

-gratification and interest that will repay them
+gre ation and interest that will repay them

-for the trifle it costs or the time its examina-
+| for the trifle it costs or the time 1ts examina-

-tion occupies.
+tion occupies,

 —The table of contents of the Forum for